Information for Acropolis Museum

 What are the advantages of the Acropolis Museum in Athens, Greece over other museums of ancient Greek artifacts like Delphi or Olympia?

-All these factors make the Acropolis Museum a must-see destination for anyone interested in ancient Greece and its history, culture, and art.
+Because of this, the Acropolis Museum is a must-see.
+It’s for anyone interested in the history, culture, and art of old Greece.

 Were the statues and structures in classical Greece always white?